 You will receive an extra year of warranty on purchases with warranties of 5 years or less.

 Amex covers roadside assistance issues up to four times per year if you find yourself stuck on the side of the road.
-If you don’t have AAA, this benefit could be very powerful.
+This benefit could be very powerful if f you don’t have AAA.

 Secondary Car Rental Insurance